 Katahdin Hair Sheep International was incorporated in 1985 as a breeders’ association and registry by Piel Farm, Heifer Project, and Donald Williams.
 The first inspection of animals for the original registry flock book was conducted in 1986 by Stan Musgrave, an animal scientist from Maine familiar with the Piel flock.
 The first KHSI members were accepted in 1987, and twenty-three breeders agreed to join KHSI and register their Katahdin stock.

 Interest and enthusiasm for the breed has developed steadily since those early days.
-Over 20 years later, at the end of 2008, KHSI has registered and recorded over 75000 animals and has had a membership averaging 500 members throughout North America since 2000.
+Over 35 years later, at the end of 2020, KHSI has registered and recorded nearly173,000 animals and has a current membership of 1500 paid members throughout North America.
 Since 2001, KHSI has been in the top 6 registries in the USA in terms of number of animals registered per year.
 Mandatory inspection of registered Katahdins continued through 1998, strengthening predictability of hair coat and standard of type.
 Commercial flocks of Katahdin and Katahdin cross ewes have become more popular for efficient, low input meat lamb production.
 Hundreds of Katahdins have been exported to Central and South America, the Caribbean, Southeast Asia and the United Kingdom.
 The Katahdin breed has proven to be adaptable, easy to manage and efficient—no wonder it is a “breed whose time has come.”